behdad13/Hate-Speech-Classification-of-Tweets/README.md

 6. `utils.py`
 This file contains a utility function, balance_classes, for balancing the input dataset by undersampling the majority classes, which helps in mitigating class imbalance issues and improving classifier performance.

+Overall, this project provides a complete **pipeline** for text classification using pre-trained language models.